aurollan/Embedded_C_STM32F3/11.SYSTICK/readme.md

 Fortunatly, there is documentation provided by ARM.

 #### Cortex M4 Devices Generic User Guide
-In the content section (page 4, chapter 4) we finnaly find our system timer `SysTick`.
+In the content section (page 4, chapter 4) we finally find our system timer `SysTick`.

 	page 249